sambluestone/MLBHeadlinesBot/README.md

 # MLBHeadlinesBot

-A twitter bot that mlb.com news headlines and tweets the headlines and their links in a twitter thread.
+A twitter bot that scrapes mlb.com news headlines and tweets the headlines and their links in a twitter thread.
 Follow the bot @mlbheadlinesbot or try it out for yourself with your own API keys!

 ## Set up